-- Application.
-Most schools accept applications online now, and though they may charge a fee for all types of applications, sometimes, it’s cheaper to apply online.
+- Applications: Most schools accept applications online now, and though they may charge a fee for all types of applications, sometimes, it’s cheaper to apply online.

-- Transcripts.
-Your guidance counselor will be in charge of sending your high school transcripts to the schools you’re applying to.
+- Transcripts: Your school counselor will be in charge of sending your high school transcripts to the schools you’re applying to.

-- Other tidbits.
-Your immunizations need to be up-to-date, and a record of them needs to be submitted to each school prior to enrollment.
+- Other relevant info: Your immunizations need to be up-to-date, and a record of them needs to be submitted to each school prior to enrollment.
 Some schools also request a résumé to be submitted, or require an interview with an admission counselor.

-- Application.
-The transfer application is almost identical to a regular undergraduate application.
+- Applications: The transfer application is almost identical to a regular undergraduate application.
 Many schools even accept the Common Application for transfer students.

-- Essay.
-There isn’t quite as much variety in the transfer application essay as there is for undergraduate admissions.
+- Essays: There isn’t quite as much variety in the transfer application essay as there is for undergraduate admissions.
 You’ll typically answer just one question: why do you want to transfer?

 - Transcripts.
 For acceptance into a new school, they’ll want to see how you performed academically at your first school.
 This is also necessary to look at what class credits can be accepted at your new school.
 Some schools also require that you send you high schools transcripts if you haven’t met a certain level of credit or time at your current school.

-- Other tidbits.
-Just like your undergraduate application, all of your vaccines will need to be up-to-date prior to enrollment.
+- Other relevant info: Just like your undergraduate application, all of your vaccines will need to be up-to-date prior to enrollment.
 You also may need to submit a résumé or have an interview, but just like undergraduate admission, this is dependent on each school.